beezeebly/astro-boom/README.md

 npx astro-boom --non-interactive my-project-name
 ```

-This creates a project with default settings (no GitHub, no Netlify, no analytics).
+This creates a project with default settings (News/Team labels, no GitHub, no Netlify, no analytics).

 ### Quick Start Example